Feeling sick in the evening often results from digestion issues, stress buildup, blood sugar dips, or dehydration throughout the day.

 - Avoid overeating late in the day.

-- Stay upright for at least two hours after eating to prevent acid reflux.
+- Stay upright for at least two hours after eating to reduce the chance of acid reflux.

 - Limit spicy and fatty foods, especially before bed.